 Conventional TRAM St. Louis - Breast Reconstruction Technique Missouri

-The abdominal tissue from the lower abdomen is transferred with the rectus (“six – pack”) muscle attached up into the breast.
+During the procedure the abdominal tissue from the lower abdomen is transferred with the rectus (“six – pack”) muscle attached up into the breast.
 The entire rectus muscle on the side of the reconstruction is used.
-The blood vessels which sustain the skin and fat of the abdomen course on the undersurface of this muscle.
+The blood vessels to the skin and fat travel on the undersurface of the rectus muscles.
 If you are having a double or bilateral mastectomy, both rectus muscles are used and half of each abdomen can be used for each breast.

 The area on the abdomen from which the muscle was taken is closed, occasionally with mesh reinforcement, and the belly button/umbilicus is preserved and transposed to a new position after the remaining skin of the abdomen is stretched down.
-This is much like a tummy tuck with the exception being that the abdominal muscles are not tightened as in a tummy tuck.
+This is much like a tummy tuck with the exception being that the abdominal muscles are not tightened as in a tummy tuck, but rather removed.

 Preparing for Surgery